wp-plugins/json-api/readme.txt

 == Method: get_date_posts ==

-Returns an array of posts/pages in a specific category.
+Returns an array of posts/pages in a specific date archive (by day, month, or year).

 = One of the following is required =